pycom/pycom-documentation/content/pylife/fwupdate/_index.md

 ## Firmware update
-In PyLife, go to the devices tab and select your PyGo:
+In PyLife, go to the 'Devices' tab and select your PyGo:

 ![Devices tab iOS](/gitbook/assets/pylife/fwupdate/devices_menu_iOS.png)